Throw Away Your Vision Board

-Cutting out pictures and writing down positive affirmations may be beneficial to some; in particular, helping us organize and more clearly delineate our goals.
+Cutting out pictures and writing down positive affirmations may be beneficial to some—in particular, in helping us organize and more clearly delineate our goals.
 However, there is good evidence that these actions may also be detrimental.

-Experiment #3. (from Oettingen and Wadden at the Univ Penn): A group of obese women in a weight reduction program were asked to imagine how they might behave in various food-related scenarios, such as being tempted with pizza.
+Experiment #3 (from Oettingen and Wadden at the University of Pennsylvania).
+A group of obese women in a weight reduction program were asked to imagine how they might behave in various food-related scenarios, such as being tempted with pizza.
 Their responses were categorized on a scale from highly positive (eg. I would stay away from cake and ice cream) to highly negative (eg. I would be eating both my own and other people’s portions).
 The women were tracked for a year.
-Those with more positive fantasies had lost, on average, 26 lbs less than those with negative fantasies.
+Those with more positive fantasies had lost, on average, 26 pounds less than those with negative fantasies.